Surgical technologist

-Common tasks
+Roles and Responsibilities

 United States

 In the U.S., surgical technologists are certified and work under the supervision of a surgeon, surgeon's assistant or other surgical personnel (such as a more senior technologist), to help ensure that the operating room environment is safe, equipment functions properly, and the operative procedure is conducted under conditions that maximize patient safety.
 Surgical techs are in the operating room before the patient is brought in, setting up the sterile back table(s) and mayo stand(s).
 They gown and glove the surgeons and assistants, sterile drape the patient, and stand right up next to/across from the surgeon and assist with the surgery.
 Scrubs are in charge of and handle the instruments, scrubs, sutures, implants, equipment and various surgical sponges, from extremely small, under 0.25 in square for neurosurgical procedures, to much larger lap sponges which are used during surgical procedures in or on larger areas of the body; irrigation fluids and medication.
+Surgical technologists play a critical role in maintaining the sterile field and supporting the surgical team throughout procedures.
+In addition to preparing instruments and supplies, they are responsible for anticipating the needs of the surgeon by selecting and passing instruments efficiently.
+This requires knowledge of surgical procedures, physicians, instrumentation, and sterile technique.

+During operations, surgical technologists continuously monitor the sterile field to ensure aseptic conditions are maintained, reducing the risk of surgical site infections.
+They may also assist with tasks such as holding retractors, managing specimens, cutting suture, and performing surgical counts in collaboration with circulating nurses to ensure patient safety.
 The circulating nurse and surgical techs count all of the instruments and sterile supplies at least twice throughout the procedure, to make sure everything is accounted for.
 Surgical technologists also train other operating room personnel as a vital part of the surgical team.

-Pakistan

-Surgical technology began in renowned medical institutes and universities of Karachi, Islamabad, Lahore, Peshawar, Quetta and Azad Kashmir.
-Surgical technologists can work in government and federal sectors as grade 16/17 professionals though they have limited number of seats in THQ and DHQ hospitals despite intensive workload.
-It is solely the government's responsibility to acknowledge the credibility of allied health professionals by increasing their seats in government hospitals and raising their salary packages so that they can acquire their basic rights.
-In Pakistan, depending on the role and employment setting, they may go by different titles including Scrub Surgical Technologist, Circulating Surgical Technologist or Second Assisting Technologist.

 Mozambique

 In Mozambique, they provide advanced surgical services, often working autonomously in the absence of a physician.
-In other countries, professions with similar titles include clinical officers, clinical associates, or assistant medical officers, which can mean different things subject to local circumstances.